LarisaPk/Birdnest_back/README.md

 Because backend is deployed for free, it has limitations.

-Frontend is built with this in mind:
+Frontend is built with this in mind:<br />
 "Applications are only on for the time it takes to process individual requests.
-They are suspended immediately after each response is sent".
+They are suspended immediately after each response is sent".<br />
 More info : https://docs.cyclic.sh/serverless/on-demand

 ## Tests

-To run tests use command npm run test.
+To run tests use command `npm run test`<br />

-Due to time limitations Author wrote tests only for some functionality.
+Due to time limitations Author wrote tests only for some functionality.<br />
 TODO: Write more tests.

 ## Author